Svinotina/Meandr_Generator/README.md

 # Meandr_Generator
-This code generate meandr signal.
+This code generate meandr signal(3.3V, f=50Hz).
 Pin for scanning is 18.
 Code work with arduinoIDE.